Elegant Words from Elegance Herself

 The Pao Arts Center: Holding Each Other Close

 I wrote this letter in 2019 in support of the new Pao Art Center founded in 2017.
-I designed a homage to my immigrant heritage in Yu Wen Wu’s Pao artist-in-residence Bundlings project : Leavings/ Belongings Asian American artists: musicians writers dancers choreographers filmmakers gather under Yu Wen Wu’s “Lantern Stories,” a project supported by … Continue reading The Pao Arts Center: Holding Each Other Close
+I designed a homage to my immigrant heritage in Yu Wen Wu’s Pao artist-in-residence Bundlings project : Leavings/ Belongings.
+Asian American artists: musicians writers dancers choreographers filmmakers gather under Yu Wen Wu’s “Lantern Stories,” a project supported by … Continue reading The Pao Arts Center: Holding Each Other Close

 Experience Chinatown: The On-Going Festival Celebrating Boston’s Chinatown | Arts | The Harvard Crimson